Yui007/asuracomic_downloader/CLI_usage.md

 ### `interactive`

-Launches an interactive CLI to browse and download manga.
+Launches an interactive CLI to browse and download manga, with support for parallel downloads.

 **Usage:**